Fitness for One and All Home Page

 Some of the guys at my gym compete in NASA, but NASA went and changed the weight classes, so I would be at 119s.
 But this would mean my lifts would be stuck into the 123's Top 100 chart, and as the above shows, 114s would be much better for me.

 Also, I still have wraps and suits from college.
 It was these 20-year-old wraps that I used for my last squat workouts.
-But I'm sure the wraps and suits available today are much better than the ones I currently have.
-So I would probably need to get new ones.
+But I'm sure the wraps and suits available today are much better than the ones I currently have, so I would probably need to get new ones.
 And the singlet I still had from college shrunk in storage.
-So if I enter an "equipped" meet I have quite a bit of equipment to buy.
+Thus if I enter an "equipped" meet I have quite a bit of equipment to buy.

 For more on my background, see My Powerlifting Background.
 For the principles that went into designing the above training routine and cycle, see Designing a Training Routine and Training to Almost Failure.

 Training Routine and Cycle.
 Copyright © 2002-2003 by Gary F. Zeolla.